vitordeoliveira/vitordeoliveira/README.md

 # Hi, I'm Vitor de Oliveira 🦀
 I'm a developer based in Lisbon, Portugal.

-My main professional tech is JS and everything around it (TS, React, Node, etc...).
+My main professional tech is JS and everything around it (TS, React, Node, etc...)

 By heart, I am a Rustacean 🦀.